 By their nature, forward-looking statements require us to make assumptions and are subject to inherent risks and uncertainties.
 Assumptions about the performance of the Canadian and U.S. economies over the next 24 months and how that will affect our business and our ability to identify and close new opportunities with new Private Company Partners are material factors we considered when setting our strategic priorities and objectives, and our outlook for our business.
-Key assumptions include, but are not limited to, assumptions that the Canadian and U.S. economies will continue to grow moderately over the next 12 to 24 months; that interest rates will not increase dramatically over the next 12 to 24 months; that our Private Company Partners will continue to make distributions to Alaris as and when required; that the businesses of our Private Company Partners will not experience material negative results; that Alaris will experience a net positive reset to our annual cumulative royalties and distributions from our Private Company Partners in 2015 based on the financial results of each Private Company Partner in their last fiscal year; that tax rates and tax laws will not change significantly in Canada, the U.S. or the Netherlands; that more private companies will require access to alternative sources of capital; and that we will have the ability to raise required equity and/or debt financing on acceptable terms.
-We have also assumed that access to the capital markets will remain relatively stable, that the capital markets will perform with normal levels of volatility and that the

-Canadian dollar will not have a high amount of volatility relative to the U.S. dollar.
+Key assumptions include, but are not limited to, assumptions that the Canadian and U.S. economies will continue to grow at a moderate pace and not deteriorate materially over the next 12 to 24 months; that interest rates will not increase dramatically over the next 12 to 24 months; that our Private Company Partners will continue to make distributions to Alaris as anticipated based on the current arrangements with the Private Company Partners; that the businesses of our Private Company Partners will not experience material negative results; that current PCP issues will be resolved positively; that Alaris will experience organic growth via positive resets to our annual cumulative royalties and distributions from our Private Company Partners in 2016 based on the financial results of each Private Company Partner in their last fiscal year; that tax rates and tax laws will not change significantly in Canada, the U.S. or the Netherlands; that more private companies will require access to alternative sources of capital; Alaris and the applicable Private Company Partners will benefit from any temporary measures utilized by Alaris to assist a Private Company Partner's performance; and that we will have the ability to raise required equity and/or debt financing on acceptable terms.
+We have also assumed that access to the capital markets will remain relatively stable, that the capital markets will perform with normal levels of volatility and that the Canadian dollar will not have a high amount of volatility relative to the U.S. dollar.
 In determining our expectations for economic growth, we primarily consider historical economic data provided by the Canadian and U.S. governments and their agencies.